ptrckbp/botpressapi/README.md

 ## Getting started

 1. Clone this repo
+2. `cd botpressapi`
-2. `npm i`
+3. `npm i`
-3. `npm run login`
+4. `npm run login`
-4. `npm run deploy`
+5. `npm run deploy`
-5. Go to your bot's workspace on https://app.botpress.cloud
+6. Go to your bot's workspace on https://app.botpress.cloud
-6. Click the gear icon on the top right corner, then "Integrations"
+7. Click the gear icon on the top right corner, then "Integrations"
-7. Select "botpressapi" on the left hand navigation bar.
+8. Select "botpressapi" on the left hand navigation bar.
-8. Click "Install" on the top right button, then select the bot you'd like it installed with.
+9. Click "Install" on the top right button, then select the bot you'd like it installed with.
-9. Follow the instructions [here](https://documenter.getpostman.com/view/20577045/2s9YsDjEqu) to use the integration
+10. Follow the instructions [here](https://documenter.getpostman.com/view/20577045/2s9YsDjEqu) to use the integration